CS222-UIUC/Team0-ImageBot/README.md

 Rotates the image by the given degrees counterclockwise.
 Negative values rotate clockwise
 4. `$flip [direction] [url]`
 If direction is 1, then the image is flipped vertically such that the top is at the bottom.
 If direction is 0, then the image is flipped horizontally.
+5. `$compress [rate] [url]`
+Compresses a JPEG by the specified rate between 0 and 1, inclusive.
+Image file size decreases as the compression rate goes down.
+Beware that information is lost during compression.
 ### Color Filters
 5. `$grayscale [url]`
 Returns a grayscale version of the given image.